 Valladolid, located in the middle of the Yucatan Peninsula, sits approximately two and a half hours inland from Cancún and Mérida.
 Known for its vibrant architecture and history, Valladolid was elected Pueblo Magico (Magic Town) in 2012 by the Mexican Government for its charm and "magical" qualities.
 We are excited to host ICRSME XVII at this unique location!
+Click here to see our brochure for the upcoming consultation.

 You can fly direct to Cancún from most major US cities/hubs.
 For a complete consultation experience, including a cultural excursion on Wednesday morning, we recommend that ICRSME friends arrive in Valladolid by Tuesday, March 4th.